dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 The distribution of recently observed values of each pixel in the scene is now characterized by a mixture of Gaussians.
 This mixture can now be used to estimate the probability that a certain pixel value belongs to a background or foreground region.
 The idea is similar to an approach called Bog-of-words (BoW) classification.
 Some Gaussians are more likely to represent a background region than others.
 If we know which Gaussians represents background objects, we can assign new pixel values to either a background or foreground region by calculating its proximity to background Gaussians.

 To understand this, consider the accumulation of supporting evidence and relatively low variance for "background" distributions when a static, persistent object is visible.
-In contrast, when a new object occludes the background object, it will not, in general, match one of the existing distributions which will result in either the creation of a new distribution or an increase in variance of an existing distribution.
+In contrast, when a new object occludes the background object, it will not, in general, match one of the existing distributions which will result in either the creation of a new distribution or an increase in the variance of an existing distribution.
 Also, the variance of the moving object is expected to remain larger than a background pixel until the moving object stops.

 ### 5. Metrics